 Auckland Night Markets – at various locations

-If you’ve got a hankering to burn money, catch a ferry to:
+If you’ve got a little cash to spare, catch a ferry to:

 Waiheke – you might spot sea life on the way across.
 Once you’re there, walk or bike around, drink some wine, take tons of photos